chiyuan-goh/CarND-Advanced-Lane-Lines/writeup.md

 | 307, 660     | 300, 720      |
 | 1005, 660      | 980, 720        |

-I verified that my perspective transform was working in the 5th and 6th code block in `examples/draft.ipynb`
+I verified that my perspective transform was working in the 5th and 6th code block in `examples/draft.ipynb`.
+The following image show the perspective tranform in action.

+![alt text][perp]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?